Fraunhofer-AISEC/cmc/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/Fraunhofer-AISEC/cmc)](https://goreportcard.com/report/github.com/Fraunhofer-AISEC/cmc)

-The CMC repository provides tools and software to enable remote attestation of computing platforms, as well as remote attested TLS and HTTPS channels between those platforms.
-Currently, the CMC repository supports Trusted Platform Modules (TPMs), AMD SEV-SNP, Intel SGX as well as Intel TDX.
+The CMC repository provides tools and software to enable remote attestation of computing platforms, as well as secure attested TLS and HTTPS channels between those platforms.
+Currently, the CMC repository supports Trusted Platform Modules (TPMs), AMD SEV-SNP, Intel SGX, as well as Intel TDX.
 The goal is to make attestation easy for verifiers without prior knowledge of the software stack, based on a set of trusted CAs and signed metadata describing the software stack.